France–Ireland relations: History

-France and Ireland have a long history of relations given the proximity between Ireland and France.
+During the ninth-century Carolingian Renaissance, Irish scholars such as the poet Sedulius Scottus and the philosopher John Scottus Eriugena were hosted at the court of King Charles the Bald in West Francia.
+In the twelfth century, St Malachy of Armagh travelled through France and befriended St Bernard of Clairvaux, a relationship that led to the introduction of the Continental Cistercian and Augustinian orders to Ireland.

+Diplomatic contact was established in 848 following Irish military victories against the Vikings.
+According to the Annals of St-Bertin, an Irish embassy was dispatched to the court of Charles the Bald.
+The envoys brought gifts to announce their victory, establish a peace treaty, and request safe passage for Irish pilgrims travelling through Francia to Rome.

 There has always been migration back and forth between the two since ancient times.
 In 1578, the Irish College in Paris was established as a Catholic school to train Irish students.
 In 1689, France supported Ireland during the Williamite War to restore King James II of England to the throne.
 After the Treaty of Limerick, for the next hundred years, the French Army would include an Irish Brigade in its army.
 The Irish who fought for France (and other foreign nations) would come to be known as Wild Geese.
 Many Irish soldiers also traveled and served with the French in the exploration and colonization of New France.